egeny/fabuloos-website/contents/index.md

 		<p>Create video players is a repetitive and boring work because it takes time and energy to code and debug.
 The Flash-based players like JW Player are outdated solutions because they can't play on any device.
 Unfortunately, HTML5 Video isn't easy to implement properly while each device and browser uses a different implementation.</p>

 		<p>This complexity makes it totally unfeasible for the majority of developers to code and maintain their own video player.
-Worth, it limits the creativity of designers to create and produce original and interactives experiences.</p>
+Worth, it limits the creativity of designers to create or produce original and interactives experiences.</p>

 		<p>We have learned and solved this issue during last years working for television companies.
 Then, we started again on a blank page and built from scratch a new framework that hide all the complexity and heterogeneity to play video on any device.</p>

 	</div>
 	<div class="span6">

 	<p> Fabuloos enables HTML5 Video with invisible Flash fallback based on browser/device capabilities and specific media type.
-The rendering of every control and UI element is resolution independent (responsive) and delivers a pixel-perfect rendering on Retina displays.</p>
+The rendering of every control and UI element is resolution independent to provide a pixel-perfect rendering and an optimal viewing experience.</p>

 	<p>Fabuloos is the ultimate framework to solve the huge problem of devices, browsers and web technologies fragmentation, and more importantly, it could solve them in a fully scalable way, leading to the possibility of quickly producing and easily maintaining hundreds of different state-of-the-art video players.</p>